Timeline Visuals — Balancing Customization, Accessibility, and Scale

 3

-Ship using Angular for configuration, adapt the React logic behind the scenes, and keep the timeline experience consistent.
+After discussions with PM and engineering, we made a pragmatic MVP choice: Ship using Angular for configuration, adapt React logic behind the scenes, keep the timeline experience consistent.

 4